watem-sedem/watem-sedem/docs/curve-number.rst

 - :math:`Q`: runoff depth (:math:`m`)
 - :math:`P`: rainfall depth (:math:`m`)
-- :math:`I_a`: initial abstractions (e.g. infiltration before runoff,
+- :math:`I_a`: initial abstractions (e.g. infiltration depth before runoff starts, evaporation, interception)(:math:`m`)
-  evaporation, interception) (:math:`m`)
 - :math:`S`: potential loss (maximum water storage after runoff starts) (:math:`m`)
 - :math:`F`: actual loss (effective water storage) (:math:`m`)

-Important to note is that those variables do not represent time series variables.
+Important to note is that the variables described above, do not represent time series variables.
 The CN method is an event-based model.
 All the variables are cumulative depths over an event.
+The term 'depth' indicates water volume per square meter, hence the unit :math:`m`.

 The mass balance implies following equation:

 .. math::
     P = Q+F+I_a

-Furthermore :math:`I_a` is expressed as follows:
+Furthermore :math:`I_a` is expressed as a fraction of the potential loss :math:`S`:

 .. math::
     I_a=cS

-This constant c was originally set to 0.2, however, the quality of choice has been often questioned.
+A higher constant :math:`c` essentially implies that more water is initially 'lost' by mainly infiltration and evapotranspiration before the runoff phenomena starts to take place.
+It was originally set to 0.2, however, the quality of choice has been often questioned.
 Nowadays it is often put at lower values (Ponce  V.M.  &  Hawkins, 1996), certainly in an urbanized context.
 Combining equations 1, 2 and 3 results in the following expression for :math:`Q`: